benzaid32/WGoggles/README.md

 - Community tasting notes and ratings

 ## Contributors
-- [Your Name] - Full Stack Developer
+- Ben Zaid - Full Stack Developer

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.